Baby Rat

 • Remove Food Sources: Rats are attracted to accessible food, so store pantry items in sealed containers and promptly clean up crumbs or spills.

-• Set Traps or Bait Stations: Depending on the severity of the infestation, snap traps, electronic traps, or bait stations may be necessary.
+• Set Traps or Bait Stations: Depending on the severity of the infestation, snap traps, electronic traps, or bait stations may be necessary to control the pest.
 However, these methods should be used strategically to ensure effectiveness.

 Conclusion

 Discovering a baby rat can be a surprising and concerning experience, but knowing how to handle the situation properly is key.
 If the baby rat appears to be orphaned, avoid direct contact and contact a wildlife rehabilitator if possible.
-If you suspect a rat infestation in your home, take preventive measures and reach out to Boston pest control experts like South Shore IPM for professional assistance.
+If you suspect a rat infestation in your home, take preventive measures and contact Boston pest control experts, such as South Shore IPM, for professional assistance.

-For more information on our rodent control services, contact South Shore IPM today.
+For more information on our rodent control services, contact us today.
 Let us help you keep your home safe, clean, and rodent-free!

 Similar Posts